 For more information on Petra and the surrounding area, you can check out the Petra Tourism Board’s website : Visit Petra Tourism Board.

 Going to Petra was a bucket list trip and amazing experience for me.
+As a traveling therapist, I was able to take this trip in my break between working contracts.
+It was a truly a dream come true.
 I’m happy to share my essential tips for visiting Petra with you!

 1. The History